-The scaled diagram Figure 7 on page 17 shows a dedicated waste storage area on the ground floor level of the development.
-It has been determined that 4 x 240L General Waste MGBs and 3 x 240L Recyclable MGBs will be collected twice weekly by a private waste service provider.
-Due to the composition and nature of childcare general waste, a twice weekly collection schedule is recommended to reduce the risk of health impacts emanating from the waste.
-Figure 7 also shows that the waste storage area is designed to store an additional general waste bin and an additional recycling bin to future proof the development should the service ever need to be increased.
+The scaled diagram Figure 7 on page 20 shows a dedicated waste storage area on the ground floor level of the development.
+It has been determined that 7 x 240L General Waste MGBs and 5 x 240L Recyclable MGBs will be collected once weekly as per Council's scheduled waste collection service in the immediate surrounds.

-Figure 7: Scaled Diagram of Waste Storage Area
+Figure 7: Scaled Diagram of Basement Bin Rooms